 We use other companies to help us manage and store personal data and to carry out certain activities on our behalf.
 Our main data processors are listed below, but we may enlist the services of others from time to time:

-- SalesForce – our fundraising database
+- Salesforce - our fundraising and campaigning database and e-marketing platform

-- MailChimp – our direct e-marketing platform
+- Marketing Cloud – our direct e-marketing platform

 - SmartDebit – our Direct Debit processor

-- Stripe – our card processor
+- Stripe and PayPal – our card processor

 We’ll only disclose your personal data to third parties, without your consent, when we have to by law, for example to authorised statutory agencies or authorities.